-The FX/MX919B is a CMOS integrated circuit that contains all of the baseband signal processing and Medium Access Control (MAC) functions required for a high performance half-duplex 4FSK Wireless Packet Data Modem.
+The FX919B/MX919B is a CMOS integrated circuit that contains all of the baseband signal processing and Medium Access Control (MAC) functions required for a high performance half-duplex 4FSK Wireless Packet Data Modem.

 The circuit assembles application data received from the processor, adds forward error correction (FEC) and error detection (CRC) information and interleaves the result for burst-error protection.

-In receive mode, the FX/MX919B performs the reverse function using the analogue baseband signals from the receiver discriminator.
+In receive mode, the FX919B/MX919B performs the reverse function using the analogue baseband signals from the receiver discriminator.

 The FX/MX919B uses data block sizes and FEC/CRC algorithms for applications which require high-speed transfer of data over narrow-band wireless links.